mccbryan3/ansible_workshop_files/docs/LECTURE1.4-MAIN.md

 ### Basic Tasks..

-yum, copy, service, command, shell, etc……
+yum, copy, service, command, shell, etc…

+Use the ansible-doc command on specific modules to get information about the module.
+The ansible-doc command can also be ran with the ```-s``` parameter to get a "snippet" exmaple of the modules usage.

 ```
 ansible-doc module
 ```
-...for more information on tasks
+Let's write a playbook or two.

 [Lab 1.4](/docs/LAB1.4-MAIN.md)